California Nights (Lesley Gore album)

 California Nights is a 1967 album by Lesley Gore, the last of her seven albums released on the Mercury Records label.
-The title track on the album, California Nights, peaked at #16 and was Gore's last Top 20 hit.
+The title track on the album, California Nights, peaked at number 16 and was Gore's last top-20 hit.
 Bob Crewe produced seven of the tracks on the album, while Quincy Jones produced three.
 (Note: Jones produced the songs "Off and Running", "Lilacs and Violets", and "Cry Like a Baby", which was written by Ashford & Simpson) The album was reissued in 2015 as part of a compilation in both album and CD format by Ace Records, which included 15 bonus tracks from her Mercury catalogue.

 Cash Box said of the single "Treat Me Like a Lady" that it is "a rhythmic, medium-paced bluesy ode about a gal who wants her boyfriend to pay her proper respect."